cr1901/ballast/README.md

 Right now, text files and directories are displayed.
 Back and forward, cancel, and return to [home](https://nightfall.city/) are also implemented.

-Images, Download, Find Text, and _possibly_ Gopher support will come later.
+Download, Find Text, and _possibly_ Gopher support will come later.

 ## Installation